Ujina

 Ujina is a village located in Hodal-Nuh road in Nuh district in Haryana.
 Ujina is also for the Ujina Lake, which in rainy season is completely covered with water and people of nearby territories often came here for sightseeing and birdwatching.

 History

 Ujina village was founded by Baba Baijal in nearly 1057 AD.

-The People of Ujina actively participated in every war of Independence of India, whether it was the 1857 war; The First war of Independence or the Satyagrah by Mahatma Gandhi.
+The People of Ujina actively participated in every war of Independence of India, whether it was the 1857 war.